America's Health Rankings, United Health Foundation Logo

 Definition: Percentage of population under age 1

-Racial and ethnic disparities exist in many areas of infant health, with stark differences in the premature birth and infant mortality rates between Black women and white women.
+Racial and ethnic disparities exist in many areas of infant health, with stark differences between the premature birth and infant mortality rates of Black women and white women.
 Addressing the root causes of these disparities is critical to improving the health of all infants.

 America’s Health Rankings builds on the work of the United Health Foundation to draw attention to public health and better understand the health of various populations.
 Our platform provides relevant information that policymakers, public health officials, advocates and leaders can use to effect change in their communities.